 During 2006, our executive officers were not specifically compensated for time expended with respect to our business or assets.
 Accordingly, we are not presenting any compensation for historical periods.
-For the fiscal year ending December 31, 2007, we currently expect that our Chief Executive Officer (our principal executive officer), our Chief Financial Officer (our principal financial officer) and three other persons (Messrs.
-Perkins, Whalen and Heim) constitute our most highly compensated executive officers (collectively, the "named executive officers").
+For the fiscal year ending December 31, 2007, we currently expect that our Chief Executive Officer (our principal executive officer), our Chief Financial Officer (our principal financial officer) and three other persons (Messrs, Perkins, Whalen and Heim) constitute our most highly compensated executive officers (collectively, the "named executive officers").
 The named executive officers will have substantially less than a majority of their compensation allocated to us.
-Compensation paid or awarded by us in 2007 with respect to our named executive officers will reflect only the portion of compensation paid by Targa Resources LLC that is allocated to us pursuant to Targa's allocation methodology and subject to the terms of the outstanding equity of Targa and has ultimate decision making authority with respect to the compensation of our named executive officers.
+Compensation paid or awarded by us in 2007 with respect to our named executive officers will reflect only the portion of compensation paid by Targa Resources LLC that is allocated to us pursuant to Targa's allocation methodology and subject to the terms of the omnibus agreement.
+Targa Investments indirectly owns all of the outstanding equity of Targa and has ultimate decision making authority with respect to the compensation of our named executive officers.
 Under the terms of the Targa Investments stockholders' agreement, compensatory arrangements with our named executive officers are required to be submitted to a vote of Targa Investments' stockholders unless such arrangements have been approved by the Compensation Committee of Targa Investments.
 The elements of compensation discussed below, and Targa Investments' decisions with respect to determinations on payments, will not be subject to approvals by the board of directors of our general partner.
-Awards under our long term incentive plan are made by the board of directors are made by the Compensation Committee of Targa Investments pursuant to a separate plan adopted by Targa Investments, as described below.
+Awards under our long term incentive plan are made by the board of directors of our general partner with respect to grants to our independent and non-management directors and Targa's independent directors.
+Awards of cash-settled performance units to our executive officers are made by the Compensation Committee of Targa Investments pursuant to a separate plan adopted by Targa Investments, as described below.